 Viola was my first instrument and I can help you with everything from traditional classical repertoire to modern world, folk and jazz.
 I like to focus on music theory and reading skills, in addition to developing musicality from the first lesson.

-Kat is an enthusiastic and patient contemporary string player specializing in teaching violin and viola.
+Kathryn is an enthusiastic and patient contemporary string player specializing in teaching violin and viola.
 Growing up she played violin and viola in school and community orchestras, as well as bass in jazz bands and small ensembles.
 She is a graduate of Berklee College of Music, where she studied violin and viola.
-At Berklee, Kat majored in Film Scoring (writing music for film and TV), so she is accomplished in composition as well as performance.
+At Berklee, Kathryn majored in Film Scoring (writing music for film and TV), so she is accomplished in composition as well as performance.
 She has performed onstage with musicians from all over the world including: Brazilian singer Rosa Passos, Cuban bassist Cachao, alternative rock singer Paul Cole, and Christopher Guest from "This is Spinal Tap."
-As a teacher, Kat utilizes her training in and experience playing a diverse range of styles in her lessons.
-She has been teaching ...
+As a teacher, Kathryn utilizes her training in and experience playing a diverse range of styles in her lessons.
+She has ...

 I teach violists from beginner to college level performers.

 I have a passion for music and people.
 Those two things together make lessons a fantastic outlet for both me and the student.
 I cater to each student's specific needs based on personality, age, ability, and mood.
 I have been teaching for over 10 years, and have completed both a Bachelors and Masters degree in Violin Performance from St. Olaf College and The Boston Conservatory.
 I am an active performer in the Boston area, and am always looking for new and interesting projects.
 I am a strong promoter of music being written by living composers, which is where a lot of my performing happens.
 A typical lesson starts with some fundamental work, whether it's open strings, scales or whatever.
 There is always a way to warm up - playing violin is an athletic skill, in my opinion.
 After that,